 There is another trusted way of investing in gold, which is through Sovereign Gold Bonds.
 This is a government scheme that lets you purchase 24-carat gold in paper/digital format and also pays a 2.5% interest on your investment – you can read more about it on RBI’s website.

 Sovereign Gold Bonds are issued for 8 years – though you have the option to trade them in the market if you want to redeem your investment before that.
 At the time of maturity, SGB’s redemption price is decided as the average closing price of 24-carat gold of the previous 3 business days from the date of repayment, published by the India Bullion and Jewelers Association Limited.

 If you hold these bonds till maturity, i.e. for the 8 years, then there is no capital gain tax on your profit.
 This is one of the biggest advantages of SGB over Gold ETF – the returns in Gold ETF are taxable.

 When you invest in SGB, you also get a 2.5% interest per annum (paid half-yearly) on the investment amount.
 That’s another added advantage that Sovereign Gold Bond has over ETFs.

 The biggest disadvantage of SGB in my opinion is that they are to be compulsorily liquidated after 8 years of tenure.
-You cannot continue to hold them if the price of gold is below your purchase price at the time of maturity.
+You cannot continue to hold them even if the price of gold is below your purchase price at the time of maturity.
 You will have to suffer a loss in that case.
 Gold ETF, on the other hand, can be held for as long as you want.

 Another disadvantage is that SGB is not available year-round.
 RBI and banks notify from time to time when the bond is available for purchase.
-Generally, it goes on sale for 5-days every month, and on special occasions like Diwali, Akshaya Tritiya etc.
+Generally, it goes on sale for 5 days every month, and on special occasions like Diwali, Akshaya Tritiya, etc.